connorcl/char-parrot/README.md

 A character-level language model using a GRU- or LSTM-based RNN, implemented with PyTorch

 ## Installation
-No installation is required to use char-parrot itself.
-However, some dependencies must be installed.
+No installation is required to use char-parrot itself - simply clone this repository by running `git clone https://github.com/cclaypool/char-parrot.git`.
+However, before using char-parrot, some dependencies must be installed.

 ### Python 3
 If you are using Linux, Python 3 is most likely already installed; if not, install it using your distribution's package manager.
 For other platforms, go to the [Python official website](https://python.org) to download and install Python 3.